aws-samples/bedrock-claude-chat/README.md

 > **Warning**
 > The current version (`v0.2.x`) has no compatibility with ex version (`v0.1.0`) due to the change of the conversation schema.
 Please note that conversations stored in DynamoDB with ex version cannot be rendered.

 This repository is a sample chatbot using the Anthropic company's LLM [Claude 2](https://www.anthropic.com/index/claude-2), one of the foundational models provided by [Amazon Bedrock](https://aws.amazon.com/bedrock/) for generative AI.
-This sample is currently developed for use by Japanese speakers, but it is also possible to speak to the chatbot in English.
+This sample is currently developed for use by Japanese speakers, but it is also possible to speak to the chatbot in English. **I18n is under development and will be released soon.**

 ![](./docs/imgs/demo_en.png)
 ![](./docs/imgs/demo2.gif)